 Darcy Turenne is a filmmaker and director from Vancouver Island.
 Known internationally as a professional mountain biker, she has been featured in hundreds of publications worldwide.
 While completing an MA in Intercultural Communications, Darcy found her passion for storytelling and visual arts.
 Her first film, The Eighth Parallel (2011), which doubled as her master's thesis has been screened at film festivals worldwide along with a multitude of awards.
 Darcy has developed a personal style of filmmaking that combines art film with ethnography, metaphor, and critical analysis, from commercial work, to music videos, to documentary, to travel pieces as her filming has taken Darcy around the globe.
 Her latest film, The Little Things (2014), is a snowboard movie project based on environmentally conscious riders who are inspirational through their riding, as well as their sustainable ways of living and thinking, has been touring internationally since its release.

 NO PURCHASE IS REQUIRED TO PARTICIPATE IN THIS CONTEST.
-Video entries must be received by the extended contest end on April 30, 2016 at 11:59:59 p.m.
+There will be no less than a total of 16 prizes.
+Entries must be received by the contest end dates (December 16 and April 30) at 11:59:59 p.m.
 Pacific Standard Time.
-There will be no less than a total of 40 prizes to be won as follows: (i) Grand Prize of a stand up paddleboard (1 available, approximate retail value $1300.00); (ii) 1- to 2-hour introduction to stand-up paddleboard lessons (6 available, approximate retail value of each $80);(iii) GoPro video camera unit (6 available, approximate retail value of each $300), (iv) Assorted outdoor gear including sweaters, t-shirts, and toques or hats (12 available, approximate retail value of each $40.00), (v) Outdoor books (3 available, approximate retail value of each $20.00), (vi) MEC Gift Cards (6 available in the amount of $100.00 each & 6 available of $30 each).
-Open to students enrolled in grades 4 to 12 in the province of B.C. at time of entry, with parental and teacher consent required for all entrants.
+Open to students enrolled in grades 3 to 12 in the province of B.C. at time of entry, with parental and teacher consent required for all entrants.
 Odds of winning depend on the skill of entrants as determined by a panel of experienced judges.
 Limit one entry per contest category per person.
 Take a Stand reserves the right to terminate or amend this Contest at any time and in any way, without prior notice.
 This contest is not sponsored or endorsed by the school district.
-Download the full Rules and Regulations for the Take A Stand Video Contest here.
+Download the full Rules and Regulations for the Take A Stand Community Innovation Challenge Contest here.